 Working with a deadline will help your web designer and others involved in the website to focus on milestones leading up to the website launch, as well as helping the web designer to offer suggestions to reach your expectations.
 If your deadline is not realistic, a good web designer can offer a timeline to ensure he or she is allowed the necessary time needed to troubleshoot the website and make any changes along the way.

-Final Thoughts: How to Write a Web Design Brief
+Final Thoughts: How to Write a Website Design Brief

-Having a Web Design Brief prepared when contacting a web design company will help the web designer understand your project objectives and should allow the company to give you a more accurate cost estimate and timeline.
+Having a website brief prepared when contacting a web design company will help the project manager understand your objectives.
+It should also allow the web design company to give you a more accurate cost estimate and timeline.